kvassAI/slate/source/includes/_intro.md

 ### Search model by tags

 Some `GET` methods allowing you to search models by *tags*.
-Above you will see how could you use this features.
+Here follows an explanation on how to query by tags.

 There are 3 ways of getting models by tags:

-- Get all models contain the tag(s) in their list of tags.
+- Get all models that contain the tag(s) in their list of tags.

 *Code: `?tags=tag_1`*

-- Get all models contain the combination of multiple tags in their list of tags.
+- Get models that match multiple tags by separating the different tags in the query by `+`.

 *Code: `?tags=tag_1+tag_2`*

-- Get all models contain a specific tag in their list of tags.
+- Get models that contain only 1 specific tag.

 *Code: `?tags=tag_1+`*

+###Tag Query Examples

 Let's named a value in the `tags` parameter is an expression like  `tag_1` in `?tags=tag_1`.

-Basically the structure if `some-route?tags=some-tag` each expression has to be separated by a `,` and an expression of a combination of tags needs a `+` like `tag_1+tag_2`.
-You can fill `tags` with multiple and different expressions, see on the following examples:
+Under follows some examples on how to query the models by tags.

+The basic structure when querying a model by tags is `some-route?tags=some-tag`.

+It is also possible to query by multiple tags, like `some-route?tags=tag_1,tag_2`.
+This will return every document that matches either `tag1_` or `tag_2`, or both.

+If you only want models that match both `tag1_` and `tag_2`, separate the tags by `+`.
+Like `some-route?tags=tag_1+tag_2`.

 - `GET some-route?tags=tag_1,tag_2`